Glossary of Formal Languages and Compilation

 Passing note

-A note that connects two structural notes by conjunct motion (e.g., the D between C and E).
+A note that connects two structural notes by stepwise motion (e.g., D between C and E).

 → See M4